 Students will also produce coursework.

-AS/A2 Media could lead onto Higher Education to study Media or other more general courses.
-You could go into a job related to media such as a Journalist, News Reporter, TV Producer or Public Relations Officer.
+A Level Media could lead onto Higher Education to study Media or other more general courses.
+You could go into a job related to Media such as a Journalist, News Reporter, TV Producer or Public Relations Officer.

 In 2019 96% of Homewood Sixth Form students were accepted by their first or second choice university.

 Red Hot Progress

 In 2019, Homewood’s Sixth Form was graded “Red Hot” for progress across academic and applied subjects by the ALPs organisation.